 - Review Process: Is there a regular review of incident reports?

-- Feedback Loop: Are staff informed about changes implemented based on incident reports?
+- Feedback Loop: Are staff informed about changes made based on incident reports?

 - What types of incidents should be reported in behavioral health?
-Any adverse events, including medication errors, patient aggression, or breaches of confidentiality, should be reported.
+Any adverse events, such as medication errors, patient aggression, or breaches of confidentiality, should be reported.

 - How should incidents be documented?
 Incidents should be documented clearly and promptly using standardized reporting templates.